voltfinance/fStable-contracts/contracts/emissions/README.md

 **L2 Bridge Recipients** - Are contracts that receive bridged MTA tokens from the PoS Bridge.
 Separate contracts are used so the L2 Emissions Controller knows the amounts to be distributed to the final reward recipient contracts.

 **L2 Emission Controller** - is used transfer all bridged MTA Tokens from the L2 Bridge Recipients to the end contracts that implement the `IRewardsDistributionRecipient` interface.
-For example, the Polygon imUSD Vault.
+For example, the Polygon ifUSD Vault.
 After the tokens are transferred, the `notifyRewardsAmount` is called on the recipient contract so it can process the rewards.

 The L2 Bridge Recipients need to have approved the L2 Emissions Controller to transfer the Bridged MTA tokens.